Sonos Era 100 vs Sonos One (Gen 2): Worth the upgrade?

 Connectivity

-The Sonos Era 100 also features new and improved connectivity options making this a much more versatile speaker.
+The Sonos Era 100 also features improved connectivity options making this a much more versatile speaker.
 We still have WiFi on this speaker but it’s been upgraded to WiFi 6 which will give better pass through when connected to a WiFi 6 router and future proofs the speaker for potential updates down the line.

 Like the Sonos One (Gen 2), the Era 100 also boasts Airplay 2, Spotify Connect and voice control via either Sonos Voice or Amazon Alexa.
-One key difference is that the Era 100 does not offer support for Google Assistant due to ongoing issues between the brands so if you use Google Assistant, the One (Gen 2) is a safer option.
+One key difference is that the Era 100 does not offer support for Google Assistant due to ongoing issues between the brands so, if you use Google Assistant, the One (Gen 2) is a safer option.

-In other big news, Sonos have added Bluetooth 5.0 connectivity to the Sonos Era 100.
-You do need to set the speaker up on the Sonos S2 app via WiFi first but you can then connect to a Bluetooth device for control.
-Bluetooth has been a long requested addition to Sonos’ smart speakers and it appears the demand has been high enough to add it to their new range of speakers.
+Bluetooth has been a long requested addition to Sonos’ smart speakers and it appears the demand has been high enough to add it to this range of speakers.
 One benefit is that, once the Era 100 is paired via Bluetooth, it can be used as a gateway to stream the audio to other Sonos speakers around your home.

 Another key differentiator with the Sonos Era 100 is the addition of a USB-C line-in port.
 You can purchase a separate Sonos dongle to use the USB-C port for connecting to an external audio source such as a turntable.
 This setup would be the most affordable solution for adding a turntable into your Sonos setup and you can then send the audio around the rest of your Sonos speakers.